argoproj-labs/argocd-interlace/docs/signing_source_material.md

 ### Signing source materials

 ArgoCD Interlace requires source materials used for generating manifest for an application deployed via ArgoCD to be signed.
 There are two files (`source-material`, `source-materials.sig`)that are need to be created and placed in same level as kustomization.yaml.
+See example [here](https://github.com/gajananan/kustomize/tree/master/examples/helloWorld)

 1. Create `source-material` file which contains source material filenames and their hash values.
   ```